 The fact that a person does not have a license or that a motor vehicle is unregistered has no bearing upon the liability of the case.
 In other words, if the person operating the vehicle without a license or the person operating the vehicle that is not registered is negligent and causes the accidents then there would be a liability on the part of that individual.
 Again, the facts of the case would dictate the nature and extent of that liability.

 If there is no insurance coverage available to the person that caused the accident the injured party may have a number of different ways that they can access insurance through different applicable insurance policies.
-For example, does the injured party own a motor vehicle, and what are the limits of that person's uninsured motorist coverage?
+For example, does the injured party own a motor vehicle?
+What are the limits of that person's uninsured motorist coverage?
 Is the injured party living in the same household as a close family member who owns a motor vehicle so that the injured party might be able to access that family member's uninsured motorist coverage?

-It is important if you are injured in some type of accident in Connecticut that appears to have complications, that you contact an experienced Connecticut accident attorney at the earliest possible moment so that a number of different issues can be investigated and claims can be made against the appropriate parties.
+It is important if you are injured in some type of accident in Connecticut that appears to have complications, that you contact an experienced Connecticut accident attorney at the earliest possible moment to ensure that a number of different issues can be investigated and claims can be made against the appropriate parties.

 If you wait too long you may either completely destroy your case, in situations where there is some type of required statutory notice, or you could severely harm your case by doing something that is not in your best interest.

 Our Connecticut personal injury lawyers are happy to discuss your case with you.
 Our firm will provide you with specific recommendations and will tell you what steps you should be taking to help maximize the amount of money you can get for your Connecticut accident case.
 We are happy to do this without cost or obligation, so do not delay in getting this very valuable information.
 Contact us here.